lambdamusic/Sparqly/readme.md

 7/2/13

 - added command line handlers
 - added a parameter for convert() [by defaults it's True]
 - Added support for JSON and XML formats.
-Missing TURTLE, N3, RDF [?]